TheCourtmac/SimGPT/readme.txt

 Notes:
 - When installing stable diffusion, make sure to edit the web-user.bat file to include --api in the launch arguments.
 - Change directory paths that are commented in the scripts to reflect your paths
+- The .mp4 file is attained either by saving the .mp4 from the video link displayed by the frontend or by going into the static folder inside of scripts.
+The file is named interpolation.mp4